VIOLENCE REDUCTION DASHBOARD

 The Mayor's Office Violence Reduction Dashboard shares real-time data on violence trends in Chicago and its inequitable impact across the city, as well as critical information about the City’s community-centered and trauma-informed response.
 This public dashboard is a critical component of the City's efforts to increase government transparency with the primary goal of supporting community-based violence reduction partners in their efforts.

 The data on the Mayor's Office Violence Reduction Dashboard is updated daily with an approximately 48 hour lag.
 Due to the nature of CPD operations and often changing circumstances, some recorded data about incidents and victimizations may change once additional information arises and regularly updated datasets on the City's public portal may change to reflect new or corrected information.

 Our City, Our Safety: A comprehensive plan to reduce violence in Chicago

-Please use a computer web browser for the optimal experience.
+Please use a desktop computer for additional features.

 Violence and Victimization Trends

 Chicago experiences devastating levels of violence, and this has been especially true since 2016.
 From January 1, 2016 through December 31, 2020, 3,276 people were killed.
 There have been 13,546 non-fatal shooting victims, and 101 domestic-related homicides.
 Serious victimizations, which are comprised of homicides and non-fatal shooting victimizations, represent the most severe forms of community violence, and serve as an important metric for the City's comprehensive violence reduction plan "Our City, Our Safety."

 Please note a victimization is a unique event during which an individual becomes the victim of a crime.
 An individual may be victimized multiple times, and each of those events would be depicted in the data as distinct victimizations.